suominentoni/nearest-departures/README.md

 #### High priority (requested by users)
 * Ability to give custom names to favorite stops
-* A map view of all stops (add a Map item to the tab bar)

 #### Nice to have
 * Stop destinations to next departures list in Watch App